QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/aerodynamic.rst

 - **C Advect, Polar Grid Size (in D) [-]**: Specifies the size of the polar grid, normalized by rotor diameter, that is used to average velocities at each wake plane to evaluate the advection (out of plane) component during the propagation step.
 - **Polar Grid Measurement Points [-]**: The number of points distributed over the polar grid (for meandering and advection calculation) at which velocities are evaluated during the averaging step.
 - **Polar Grid Measurement Points [-]**: The number of points distributed over the polar grid (for meandering and advection calculation) at which velocities are evaluated during the averaging step.
-- **Polar Grid Weighting [-]**: Specified the weighting function for the polar grid points, used during velocity averaging.
+- **Polar Grid Weighting [-]**: Specifies the weighting function for the polar grid points, used during velocity averaging.
 - **Rotor Low Pass Filter Freq.
 [Hz]**: The cut-off (corner) frequency :math:`f_c` of a low pass time filter to obtain rotor conditions (thrust, yaw, etc.), implemented as :math:`x_{lp,t} = x_{lp,t-1} \cdot e^{-2\pi f_c} + (1-e^{-2\pi f_c}) \cdot x_t`.
 - **Thrust Coefficient Ct [-]**: The thrust coefficient can be obtained automatically from the local rotor conditions (*auto*) or manually, as a user input (*manual*).
 - **Turbulence Intensity [-]**: The turbulence intensity can be obtained automatically from the inflowconditions (*auto*) or manually, as a user input (*manual*).